Sarah WalczykExecutive Director

 To contact Camren, email CamrenM (AT) Satterberg (DOT) org

-She serves on the Seattle chapters steering committee of Asian Americans/Pacific Islanders in Philanthropy (AAPIP) and Emerging Practitioners in Philanthropy (EPIP).
-She also serves on the board of Vietnamese Friendship Association (VFA) based in Seattle, WA.
+She is on the Seattle chapters steering committee of Asian Americans/Pacific Islanders in Philanthropy (AAPIP) and Emerging Practitioners in Philanthropy (EPIP), and currently serves on the board of the Vietnamese Friendship Association (VFA) based in Seattle, WA.
+She also organizes with the Asian Pacific Islanders Cultural Awareness Group (APICAG) at the Monroe Prison in Washington State.

 Juliet attended Seattle University’s Alber’s School of Business and Economics and received a bachelor’s degree in International Business and Economics.